jjnurminen/hpimon/README.md

 # hpimon

-This is a realtime continuous HPI monitor for Elekta MEG systems (TRIUX/Neuromag).
+This is a realtime monitor of continuous HPI signals for Elekta MEG systems (TRIUX/Neuromag).
 NOTE: still seriously work in progress.

 ## Installation